Making menstruation more inclusive

 Language is only one aspect in the fight for period equality.
 There are practical challenges that need to be overcome too; people who use men’s public toilets and get periods do not have access to sanitary bins or dispensers.
 There are ways to make period-related conversations, safety and comfort more accessible.
 However, representation is vital which is why at Grace & Green we’re on a mission to bring period dignity to all.

-We believe that access to sustainable products should be for the many, not for the few, which is why we work to make period products free in public spaces.
+We believe that access to sustainable products should be for the many, not for the few, which is why we work to make period products free in public spaces, everyone should have access to organic period products.
+A kinder choice for your body and our planet.
 Grace & Green’s Period Dignity scheme partners with councils, schools, businesses and nonprofits to provide period products for people who may otherwise go without.

 Portrayal within the media